lethargilistic/blog/0006-mark-twain-the-copyright-victim.md

 unintentionally copied for the dedication in *The Innocents Abroad*.
 Twain wrote Holmes a letter of sincere and deep contrition, destitute of dignity, only for Holmes to laugh it off and absolve him of guilt.
-Twain recalled Holmes writing "there was no crime in unconscious plagiarism; that I committed it every day;, that he committed it every day, that every man alive on the earth who writes or speaks commits it every day and not merely once or twice, but every time he opens his mouth; that all our phrasings are spiritualized shadows cast
+Twain recalled Holmes writing "there was no crime in unconscious plagiarism; that I committed it every day;
+that he committed it every day, that every man alive on the earth who writes or speaks commits it every day and not merely once or twice, but every time he opens his mouth; that all our phrasings are spiritualized shadows cast